SzymonJawors/JaworAI/README.md

 Jawor AI is a modern web application built with **React**, **Node.js**, and **Express**, offering an AI assistant with user registration, login, and premium features.

-> ⚠️ Note: The application is currently in **development mode**, and premium purchase is simulated using a test card.
+>  Note: The application is currently in **development mode**, and premium purchase is simulated using a test card.
+> Check out the live app: [Jawor AI](https://jawor-ai.vercel.app)

 ---